 Francois arrived in New France in the summer of 1666.
 Francois was hired by Anne Hardouin, the widow of Jacque Badeau.
 With no husband she needed a man to help her.
 They traveled by canoe to reach her seigneurie at Notre-Dame-des-Anges.

-After the three year requirment was over, Francois decided to stay in New France.
+After the three year requirement was over, Francois decided to stay in New France.
 He was granted a concesson of land at Bourg-la-Reine.
 Francois settled there in 1669.

 After two years the property was developed to the point that it was capable of supporting a family.
 Francois decided to look for a bride when the next contingent of the Kings' Daughters arrive from France.